lamhda/PQSQ-regression/README.md

 Theory of PQSQ approximation can be found in [wiki](https://github.com/Mirkes/PQSQ-regression/wiki)

+## Acknowledgements

+Supported by the University of Leicester (UK), Institut Curie (FR), the Ministry of Education and Science of the Russian Federation, project № 14.Y26.31.0022

+## Content
 Current MatLab implementation includes several files:

 L1 is majorant function for L_1 norm.